Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector

 \subsection{Indirect Detection}

 The processes that led to DM being in thermal equilibrium in the early Universe also allow for annihilation in the present day.
-Annihilation products can thus potentially be seen originating from regions of high dark matter density.
+Annihilation products can thus potentially be seen originating from regions of high DM density.
 Of the possible products, gamma rays are particularly useful to search for, given that they should point back to the source without deflection.
-In recent years, both satellite and ground-based gamma ray observations have been used to constrain the possible interactions of dark matter.
+In recent years, both satellite and ground-based gamma ray observations have been used to constrain the possible interactions of DM.

-An especially strong set of constraints on annihilating dark matter comes from observations of dwarf spheroidal galaxies~\cite{Bringmann:2012ez}.
+An especially strong set of constraints on annihilating DM comes from observations of dwarf spheroidal galaxies~\cite{Bringmann:2012ez}.
 For a binned histogram of the DM-induced $\gamma$-ray flux, the flux from a target $k$ in bin $i$ can be written in the form $\Phi_i \cdot J_k$, where $\Phi_i$ includes the relevant particle physics, and $J_k$ includes the relevant astrophysics (see Ref~\cite{DarkBit} for more details).

 The velocity dependence of the annihilation cross-section

 plays a strong role in the sensitivity of indirect detection searches to different models.
 If $a=0$, the leading-order term in the annihilation cross-section is proportional to \(v^2\) ($p$-wave annihilation), and the low average DM velocities in the dwarf spheroidal galaxies will result in a suppression of the predicted gamma-ray signals, compared to velocity-independent $s$-wave annihilation (where $a\ne0$).
 The two primary channels of annihilation are through the s-channel to a pair of quarks, and the t-channel to a pair of mediator particles.